grafana/grafana/docs/sources/alerting/alerting-rules/create-grafana-managed-rule.md

    - For **Evaluate for**, specify the duration for which the condition must be true before an alert fires.
      > **Note:** Once a condition is breached, the alert goes into the Pending state.
 If the condition remains breached for the duration specified, the alert transitions to the `Firing` state, otherwise it reverts back to the `Normal` state.
    - In **Configure no data and error handling**, configure alerting behavior in the absence of data.
 Use the guidelines in [No data and error handling](#no-data-and-error-handling).
-   - Click **Preview alerts** to check the result of running the query at this moment.
+   - Click **Preview** to check the result of running the query at this moment.
 Preview excludes no data and error handling.

      **Note:**